krypt0graphy/New-World-NeoForge/README.md

 - Moss Sprouts: New decorative plant which can spawn in moss vegetation
 - Farmer's Delight Integration: Fir cabinets
 - No Man's Land Integration: Fir bookshelves and trimmed planks

+  ## Before opening issues:
+  - Make sure you're on the right repository for the modloader you are using
+  - When posting the issue post your latest.log or crash report with it